latex2html/latex2html/README.md

    within a document but between documents which may reside in remote locations,
- * translates accent and special character commands to the equivalent ISO-LATIN-1 character set where possible,
+ * translates accent and special character commands to the equivalent HTML character codes where possible,
  * recognizes hypertext links (to multimedia resources or arbitrary internet services such as sound/video/ftp/http/news) and links which invoke arbitrary program scripts, all expressed as LaTeX commands,
- * recognizes conditional text which is intended only for the hypertext version, or only for the paper (DVI) version,
+ * recognizes conditional text which is intended only for the hypertext version, or only for the paper (PDF) version,
  * can include raw HTML in a LaTeX document (e.g. in order to specify interactive forms),
  * can deal sensibly with all the commands and environments commonly used